 41. Renewal Option.

-This Contract may be renewed under the same terms and conditions, subject to the approval of the Commissioner of the Department of Administration and the State Budget Director in compliance with IC § 5-22-17-4.
+This Contract may be renewed, subject to the approval of the Commissioner of the Department of Administration and the State Budget Director in compliance with IC § 5-22-17-4.
 The term of the renewed contract may not be longer than the term of the original Contract.
+Any such renewal shall be under the same terms and conditions of this Contract, except as may otherwise be agreed to by the parties and except that the Contractor’s compensation during any renewal shall be as agreed to by the parties.

 42. Severability.